-If you’re having problems sleeping, it’s essential to troubleshoot and see what’s going on with you.
+If you’re having problems sleeping, it’s essential to troubleshoot and understand what’s going on.
 An excellent place to start is your general doctor.
 Explain your symptoms to your doctor.
 Are you restless at night?
 Do you have nightmares?
 Are you having trouble falling asleep or staying asleep?
-These are all things to consider.
-Sleep is an essential part of our lives, and if you aren’t sure what’s going on or why you’re having trouble sleeping, it might be helpful to talk to a mental health professional, such as a therapist.
+Sleep is an essential part of our lives.
+If you aren’t sure what’s going on or why you’re having trouble sleeping, it might be helpful to talk to a mental health professional.
 Online therapy is a great place to start exploring sleep issues.

-Don’t ignore your sleep issues You can talk about them with a mental health professional who will support you in solving them.
+Don’t ignore your sleep issues.
+You can talk about them with a mental health professional who can help you solve them.
 Online counseling is an excellent resource to talk about what’s preventing you from getting good sleep.
-Search the network at BetterHelp here to find a therapist that will help you with these issues.
+Search the network at BetterHelp to find a therapist that will help you with these issues.